Managing Committee

 Ray Barraclough

 Ray was ordained as an Anglican priest in Brisbane diocese in 1975.
 In that diocese Ray has served as a parish priest, university chaplain and theological lecturer.
+His doctorate explored a range of political ideas found among New Testament writers.

 During the late 1970s and 1980s Ray was involved with Concerned Christians that was an ecumenical coalition of Christians in south-east Queensland who were concerned about the erosion of civic rights and wider political malpractice that were a feature of Queensland’s political landscape during those years.